 The fault is triggered on systems that have one or more OpenType Font (OTF) files, installed in non-standard font directories and are recorded in the registry with fully qualified filenames.
 In fact, OTF fonts are very popular because they are open source and free.
 Many users download them from web sites and are not limited to the standard directories to save and install from.

 Microsoft has downplayed the problem indicating that it could occur on a very small percentage of Windows PCs.
 However, with 1.5 billion computers using Windows world wide a small percentage could still be a lot of computers.
 In fact, shortly after the August 12th release of MS14-045 a flood of users were posting desperate messages on popular tech sites reporting that their computers were locked.
 One can only imagine the situation at Microsoft customer support centers.

 On Aug.
 15, Microsoft notified users that they should uninstall the components that made up MS14-045.
 However, they did make a general announcement preferring to keep thier error “hush hush, mush mush”.Shortly thereafter they deleted the problem patch from the update.

 With the patch, all is well.
-Right?
+Right?Not entirely.

 The Knowledge Base article for the new update (KB2993651) lists known issues that remain after the update, including: